karfcz/kff/docs/installation.md

 ## Production vs. development mode

-Precompiled releases are available in two builds variants:
+Precompiled releases are available in two build variants:

 ##### kff.js

 Non-minified development build.
-It is slower, contains many runtime checks and can log some warning messages to the console.
+It's slower, contains many runtime checks and can log some warning messages to the console.

 ##### kff.min.js

 Minified production build.
 Suitable for production.
 It's faster and doesn't emit runtime warnings.

 When building using webpack, browserify or rollup, use `process.env.NODE_ENV` environment variable to set up `development` or `production` build.
-For productin build you should also minify the build by the uglify plugin with dead code elimination enabled.
+For production build, you should also minify the build by the uglify plugin with dead code elimination enabled.

 ### Webpack configuration